 Beyond college sports and literacy, Michael thinks broadly about writing, what writing is, and how it’s accomplished.
-With Trish Portanova and Duane Roen he is editing the collection Contemporary Perspectives on Cognition and Writing, which is under contract with the WAC Clearinghouse/Parlor Press.
-The collection includes a foreword by John Hayes and an afterword by Linda Flower and includes contributions from Charles Bazerman, Kathleen Blake Yancey, Alice Horning, Dylan Dryer, and others.
+With Trish Portanova and Duane Roen he edited the collection Contemporary Perspectives on Cognition and Writing (WAC Clearinghouse, 2017).

 Michael has also co-authored a piece on Christianity in writing centers in The Dangling Modifier and worked with a performance artist on a piece about writing center work published in a special issue of Across the Disciplines: A Journal of Language, Learning, and Academic Writing.